leangjia/blender_docs/trunk/blender_docs/manual/editors/3dview/controls/proportional_editing.rst

 .. admonition:: Reference
    :class: refbox

-   :Mode:      Object & Edit Mode
+   :Mode:      Object and Edit Mode
    :Header:    Via the |prop-edit-icon| icon in the header.
    :Hotkey:    :kbd:`O`